zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 	Get or set the mesh node's UUID, used in the unprovisioned beacons.

 	* ``UUID``: If present, new 128-bit UUID value.
 Providing a hex-string shorter than 16 bytes will populate the N most significant bytes of the array and zero-pad the rest.
 If omitted, the current UUID will be printed.
-To enable this command, the :kconfig:option:`BT_MESH_SHELL_PROV_CTX_INSTANCE` option must be enabled.
+To enable this command, the :kconfig:option:`CONFIG_BT_MESH_SHELL_PROV_CTX_INSTANCE` option must be enabled.

 ``mesh prov input-num <Number>``